neo4j/graph-data-science-client/README.md

 * [Load data to a projected graph via graph construction](examples/load-data-via-graph-construction.ipynb)

+## Documentation

+The primary source for learning everything about the GDS Python Client is the manual, hosted at https://neo4j.com/docs/graph-data-science-client/current/.
+The manual is versioned to cover all GDS Python Client versions, so make sure to use the correct version to get the correct information.

 ## Known limitations

 Operations known to not yet work with `graphdatascience`: